This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 Studies in the U.S. and around the world have shown that a healthy intake of vitamin D, from tuna and other sources, can boost your testosterone.

-Vitamin D also helps reduce your body’s levels of Sex Hormone-Binding Globulin (SHBG), which is known to decrease sex drive.11 Thus, by eating more tuna or other vitamin-D rich foods, you can boost your testosterone and enhance your libido at the same time.
+Vitamin D also helps reduce your body’s levels of Sex Hormone-Binding Globulin (SHBG), which is known to decrease sex drive.
+Thus, by eating more tuna or other vitamin-D rich foods for testosterone, you can boost your testosterone and enhance your libido at the same time.

 Tip: Don’t overdo it.
-One can of tuna has 100 percent of your recommended daily allowance of vitamin D. And if you prefer to eat less, try another great source of vitamin D: exposing your skin to more sunlight.
+One can of tuna has 100 percent of your recommended daily allowance of vitamin D. And if you prefer to eat less, try another great source of vitamin D: exposing your skin to more sunlight by leaving the comfort of your home, unless you have a sun room.

 For a time, the “incredible edible egg” got a bad rap because it’s high in cholesterol.
 But a slew of research in recent years has flipped our previous understanding of eggs on its head.
 New studies show that eating an egg a day offers numerous benefits and is not bad for your heart.